Sightseeing Spots

 In front of the main hall is a statue of “Obinzurusama” (a disciple of Buddha), which legend has it that you will be healed by touching the statue where your body has pain while touching the same place on your body.
 In spring the adorable rare Bukoumamezakura cherry blossoms bloom for a delightful scene.
 It was also the setting for the animated movie, “The Anthem of the Heart."
 The “Enmei Jizō" (life-prolonging Jizō statue) stands at the entrance as a landmark.

 It is said that Minamoto no Yorinobu, on his way to defeat Taira no Tadatsune in the Heian period (794-1185), had a dream that a god on a white fox gave him a bow and arrow, aiding his win in the battle, thus spurning him to establish this shrine out of gratitude.
-Yakyū Inari Shrine is designated as a prefectural cultural property for its gongen-zukuri style, with highly sophisticated carvings inside and out.
+Yakyū Inari Shrine is designated as a prefectural cultural property for its gongen-zukuri style, with highly sophisticated carvings on the interior and exterior of the building.
 Known for the god of good harvest, prosperous business and the arts, and most notably as the god of victory, many baseball players visit the shrine to pray due to the shrine being named "Yakyū" (baseball).
 The peony gardens are at peak bloom alongside wisteria and azaleas during mid-April.

 The largest Taiwanese Shinto shrine in Japan.
 This gorgeous structure is worth seeing at least once.
 The spiral ceiling assembled without any nails, the 5-meter Kowloon stone pillar, a 4-meter door with wood carvings of warrior gods and a coffered ceiling with dragons.
 You can experience authentic Taiwanese-style worship and omikuji (fortune slips) here.